- Things to Do

 A vegan-friendly Ethiopian restaurant in the Crystal City neighborhood, Enjera Ethiopian offers vegan chicken strips as part of its vegan sampler.
 Try sides of collard greens, spicy lentils, and yellow split peas.

-Planning to dine out when you have gluten-free dietary restrictions can sometimes present a challenge, but Arlington boasts many options.
+Planning to dine out when you have gluten-free dietary restrictions can be a challenge in some destinations, but here in Arlington, it's easy to find plenty of options.

 Lebanese Taverna, a family-run Arlington restaurant with locations in Pentagon City and Westover neighborhoods, has a mezze-rich menu with assorted styles of hummus.
-The restaurant also offers a gluten-free menu, which includes a version of fattoush salad with a pomegranate dressing, along with other Mediterranean favorites.
+The restaurant also offers a variety of gluten-free options, including a version of fattoush salad with a pomegranate dressing, along with other Mediterranean favorites.

 At Busboys and Poets in the Shirlington neighborhood, nearly every menu selection has a gluten-free alternative at this favorite known for its shrimp and grits, fried chicken and vegan “beef” sliders.

-Also in Shirlington, sit down to eat at nearby Carlyle restaurant, a high-energy bistro that’s a local favorite for brunch, and you automatically get a separate gluten-free menu without even asking.
+Also in Shirlington, sit down to eat at nearby Carlyle restaurant, a high-energy bistro, and you automatically get a separate gluten-free menu without even asking.

 You’ve only just gotten a taste of what’s in store.
 See all of Arlington’s diverse dining scene.